alexandresalome/behat-launcher/doc/manual/installation.rst

 This command will download dependencies in **vendor/** folder to make them available to the application.

-Next you will need to install the assets using Bower and Grunt.
+Next, you will need to fetch Bower dependencies.

-You can install these tools using npm, the NodeJS package manager:
+You can install it using npm, the NodeJS package manager:

 .. code-block:: bash

     npm install -g bower
-    npm install -g grunt-cli

 You can now install the assets:

 .. code-block:: bash

     bower install
-    npm install
-    grunt

 **3. Configuration**

-In this folder, create a file **config.php** where you will configure your database and your projects.
+In this folder, create a file **config.php** where you will configure your database.

-You can use the **config.php.dist** file to get an exhaustive list of configuration features.
+You can use the **config.php.dist** to help yourself.

 .. code-block:: bash